mndscp/snug-keyboard-layout/README.md

 **Rolls** are comfortable sequences of keys that are all typed with different fingers, going one direction on your hand, like `wet`, `hop`, and `awe`.

-Find scores of all these factors compared to other layouts in the analysis section.
+Scores for all of these factors play a roll in the layout anaysis.

-## The layout

 ### Matrix / ortholinear